structure pakistan armed forces

 The structure of Pakistan’s Army is divided into two categories: operational and administrative.
 The operational branch has 11 corps with different Areas of Responsibility (AOR).
 Administratively, the Army has different regiments.

-A corps is typically led by a Lieutenant General and has two to five divisions as well as a corps composite aviation squadron.
+A corps is typically led by a lieutenant general and has two or more divisions, as well as a corps composite aviation squadron.
 The Pakistani Army now has 11 Corps.
 The newest one, the Army Strategic Force Command (ASFC), which is in charge of holding the country’s strategic and nuclear assets, is number eleven.
 It was formerly a division but was promoted to the rank of corps.
+As of 2025, the Pakistan Armed Forces have established the Army Rocket Force Command (ARFC), which is in charge of controlling and operating conventional rockets and missiles, including cruise, ballistic, and future hypersonic missiles.
+The ARFC is now promoted to corps rank as the 12th corps.

-Depending on its purpose, a brigade may consist of three or more battalions from various types of forces and is commanded by a Brigadier.
-An autonomous brigade would primarily consist of an artillery unit, an infantry unit, an armour unit, and logistical support for its operations.
+Depending on its purpose, a brigade may consist of three or more battalions from various types of forces and is commanded by a brigadier.
+An autonomous brigade would primarily consist of an artillery unit, an infantry unit, an armor unit, and logistical support for its operations.
 Such a brigade has no divisional affiliation and is directly under the command of a corps.

-Each battalion, which has 600–900 troops, is commanded by a Lieutenant Colonel.
+Each battalion, which has 600–900 troops, is commanded by a lieutenant colonel.
 This varies depending on how well the unit is performing.
-A battalion is made up of either four companies (in the case of infantry regiments, generally known as Alpha, Bravo, Charlie, and Delta) or three batteries (in the case of artillery and air defence regiments, generally known as Papa, Quebec, Romeo, and Headquarters Battery), each under the command of a Major and made up of separate subunits known as sections (which are further divisible into platoons and squads).
+A battalion is made up of either four companies (in the case of infantry regiments, generally known as Alpha, Bravo, Charlie, and Delta) or three batteries (in the case of artillery and air defense regiments, generally known as Papa, Quebec, Romeo, and Headquarters Battery), each under the command of a major and made up of separate subunits known as sections (which are further divisible into platoons and squads).

 About 120–150 troops make up a company, which is led by a Major or Captain.